IMF trims Japan GDP outlook, says may need more easing to hit CPI goal

 The BOJ set the inflation target in February to assure markets of its determination to end deflation that has weighed on consumption and business investment for a decade.
 It followed through by boosting purchases of government bonds and other assets -- its main policy tool -- three times this year.
 The last easing was announced in September.

-The IMF forecast that while consumer prices would stabilize this year after a 0.3 percent drop in 2011, mild deflation would resume in 2013 with a 0.2 percent decline.
+The IMF forecast that while consumer prices would stabilise this year after a 0.3 percent drop in 2011, mild deflation would resume in 2013 with a 0.2 percent decline.

 The Fund also praised the recent approval of a gradual doubling of the consumption tax rate to 10 percent by 2015 as an important step, but reiterated that further consolidation was needed to bring Japan’s public debt back on a sustainable path.